LaunchCodeEducation/java-web-development/src/chapters/setup-intro-data-types/java-web-dev-exercises.rst

       IntelliJ Repo Selection

 #.
-When asked “Would you like to create an IDEA project…” select *Yes*.
+When asked "Would you like to create an IDEA project…" select *Yes*.

    .. figure:: figures/IntelliJAddFileToGit.png
       :scale: 40%